What is a Kanban Board? Understanding Tasks, Workflows, and Processes

 • Enhanced Focus and Productivity: By limiting the number of tasks in progress at any given time, Kanban boards help teams maintain focus and avoid multitasking.
 This focused approach reduces context switching and allows team members to complete tasks more efficiently, leading to higher productivity.

-• Flexibility and Adaptability: Kanban boards are highly flexible and can be customized to fit the unique needs of any team or project.
+• Flexibility and Adaptability: Kanban boards are highly flexible and can be customised to fit the unique needs of any team or project.
 This adaptability makes them suitable for a wide range of industries and workflows, from software development and marketing to healthcare and education.

 • Continuous Improvement: The Kanban methodology encourages continuous improvement through regular review and feedback.
 By continuously monitoring the flow of work and making incremental adjustments, teams can gradually improve their processes and increase overall efficiency.